17 km · 25-40 min · From $15-25

 The 17 km drive takes 25-40 min in normal conditions.
 Traffic in Chengdu during rush hour can add 20-30 minutes.
 Pre-booked transfers track your flight automatically, so a delayed arrival does not affect pickup.

-Ride-hailing apps usually offer the lowest fare at N/A, but airport pickup can require walking to a designated zone.
 DiDi Chuxing is the dominant ride-hailing platform in Chengdu, requiring a Chinese phone number and WeChat/Alipay for payment.
 The app offers English language support but drivers rarely speak English.
 International visitors should have their destination written in Chinese characters (成都大熊猫繁育研究基地).
 DiDi Express (快车) and Premier (专车) both serve CTU airport.
-For most travelers a pre-booked transfer at $15-25 offers the best balance of price, comfort and reliability — there are no extra fees added on arrival.
+A ride-hailing fare of about N/A is normally the cheapest, with the trade-off that pickup zones can be a walk from arrivals.
+If you value certainty over the last few dollars, a fixed-price transfer at $15-25 removes every surprise.

 See our full Chengdu Shuangliu International Airport transfer guide for all destinations, local taxi tips, FAQ and booking options.
 For nationwide context, see our China transfer guide.